‘Risky’: minors put themselves in harm’s way to get into Spain

 Among his desired destinations, he does not consider Spain (where he already has an order for deportation).
 He thinks about Sweden, Belgium and occasionally even fantasizes of Canada.

 “I want to leave already.
-I don’t want to be 40 or 50 years old and still be living in this shack,” he laments.
+I don’t want to be 40 or 50 years old and still be living in this shack,” he says.